 . . . a final comfort that is small, but not cold: The heart is the only broken instrument that works. ~ T. E. Kalem

-NOTE 1: I should probably add here that this post complements a very popular one (over 250,000 views!)
-I completed a year ago entitled: "Love Quotes: The Wisest, Wittiest . . . and Most Cynical."
-It's probably not a coincidence that this compilation doesn't repeat a single quotation selected earlier.
-Certainly unrequited love can be subsumed under the general heading of love.
-Yet its particularly grievous experience of non-reciprocation is quite unto itself.
+This post also complements an extremely popular one I completed a year ago entitled: "Love Quotes: The Wisest, Wittiest . . . and Most Cynical."
+And It's probably not a coincidence that this compilation doesn't repeat a single quotation selected earlier.
+Though certainly unrequited love can be subsumed under the general heading of romantic love, its particularly grievous experience is yet unto itself.

 NOTE 2: For any reader who would appreciate a respite from—or "antidote" for—this rather pessimistic post, I'd suggest a third "quoting post" of mine that's, well, much more upbeat.
 Also very frequently "clicked" upon, it's called, "Wittiest Sex Quotes Ever."

-NOTE 3: If (sadly) you can relate all too well to some of the sentiments expressed in this post, please consider sending it to others who might also resonate to it.
+NOTE 3: If (sadly) you could relate all too well to some of the sentiments expressed in this post, please consider sending it to others who might also resonate to it.
 And, finally,

-NOTE 4: To explore other posts I've written for Psychology Today, here's the link.
+NOTE 4: Finally, to explore other posts I've written for Psychology Today—on a broad range of psychological topics—here's the link.

 © 2012 Leon F. Seltzer, Ph.D.
 All Rights Reserved.